Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Introduction

+To tackle these issues, we have considered using transformers for cross-attention mechanisms as a potential remedy \cite{transformer}.
+However, due to the limited availability of labeled indoor RGB-D pairs in most public datasets, transformers may struggle to learn the complex relationship between the two modalities \cite{liu2021efficient}.
+Therefore, inspired by spatial-adaptive normalization \cite{spade}, we introduce a novel module named Bi-directional Aligning Projection (Bid-AP), facilitating a comprehensive alignment of these modalities from a global perspective.

-\begin{itemize} \item We develop a convolutional encoder-decoder network that utilizes our newly proposed MagaConv and BP-Fusion to generate high-quality completion of the depth image. \item A Mask-adaptive Gated Convolution (MagaConv) is proposed to extract reliable depth features, which utilizes iteratively updated masks to modulate the convolution operation. \item A Bi-directional Progressive Fusion module (BP-Fusion) is proposed, based on consecutive bi-directional fusion modules in a global perspective, aiming to thoroughly fuse color and depth features. \item Experimental results demonstrate that our model outperforms the state-of-the-art on three popular benchmarks, including NYU-Depth V2, DIML, and SUN RGB-D datasets. \end{itemize}
+In general, our main contribution can be summarized as follows: \begin{itemize} \item We develop an efficient convolutional encoder-decoder network that utilizes our newly proposed MagaConv and Bid-AP to generate high-quality completion of the indoor depth image. \item A Mask-adaptive Gated Convolution (MagaConv) is proposed to extract reliable depth features while considering the degree of invalidity in missing regions.
+MagaConv utilizes a shared convolution operation and iteratively updated masks to modulate the encoding process. \item A Bi-directional Aligning Projection module (Bid-AP) is proposed, leveraging MLP-based spatial-adaptive normalization to align with color data while filtering out depth-irrelevant features. \item Experimental results demonstrate that our model outperforms the state-of-the-art on three popular benchmarks, including NYU-Depth V2, DIML, and SUN RGB-D datasets. \end{itemize}